The user interface (UI) and user experience (UX) of an ecommerce website are without doubt critical factors in driving customer engagement.

 Nevertheless, it is important to understand the economic impact that such errors can bring to the business.
 Also, we can certainly reduce the possibility of UI/UX errors occurring.

 The logical first step to prevent them is by implementing the best possible UI/UX for your ecommerce right from the beginning.
 UI/UX design practices has become a massive industry in itself.
 Adobe’s recent acquisition of Figma just shows the importance of tools that can help create better customer experiences.

 However, it is also necessary to ensure that once your ecommerce is up and running, that your customers can continue to interact with your website, and to regularly validate that its features work correctly.
 Testing, monitoring, and analytics are the best ways of seeking feedback on the usability of a website.
-An automated visual testing tool allows you to test the real ecommerce user experience, both from a visual and functional standpoint.

 By providing a great ecommerce UI/UX experience, online retailers can attract customers and consequently build a positive association with their brand.

 Maximize your ecommerce ROI with Valido, the leading test automation tool for online businesses.